mathspp/mathspp/pages/02.blog/personal-highlights-of-europython-2025/item.md

 One takeaway for me is that “simple” and “easy” aren't the same thing, and while you should strive for the former, you should be wary of the latter.
 (Watch the talk.)

-I also watched to keynotes that resonated a lot with me and from which I learned a lot: Savannah's and Sebastián's.
+I also watched two keynotes that resonated a lot with me and from which I learned a lot: Savannah's and Sebastián's.

 Savannah became a Python core developer less than a year ago and she shared part of her story during the keynote.
 I found Savannah's keynote inspiring because she tells us that you can be afraid and _still_ do the thing you're afraid of, and that's how she started contributing to Python.
+Hopefully, this keynote plus another conversation I had with Pablo Galindo Salgado – another core developer – will be the things that pushed me over the edge to start contributing to Python myself.

 Sebastián – @tiangolo online, creator of FastAPI, Typer, and more – also shared his story and he shared some lessons he learned about creating software that others enjoy using.
 My main takeaway from his keynote was what he calls the “bus ticket factor”.